 If you are ready to learn more about surplus funds, read on!

-What Are Surplus Funds?
+What Are Surplus Funds in Florida?

 Surplus funds are the monies that are left after you have closed on a foreclosure.
 This amount will be shown on the certificate of disbursements in most cases.
 These funds can come from taxes, insurance, operating expenses, and other fees.
 When surplus funds are present after a foreclosure, it means that the lender has actually made a profit on the sale of your home.